okfn-brasil/querido-diario/languages/en-US/README.md

 Even with recurrent efforts of enforcing the [Freedom of Information legislation](http://www.acessoainformacao.gov.br/assuntos/conheca-seu-direito/principais-aspectos/principais-aspectos) across the country, official communication remains - in most of the territories - in PDFs.

-The goal of this project is to upgrade **Diário Oficial** to the digital age, centralizing information currently only available through separate sources.
+The goal of **Querido Diário** project is to upgrade **Diário Oficial** to the digital age, centralizing information currently only available through separate sources.

-When this project was initially released, had two distinct goals: creating crawlers for government gazettes and parsing bidding exemptions from them.
+When this project was initially released, it was called **Diário Oicial** and had two distinct goals: creating crawlers for government gazettes and parsing bidding exemptions from them.
 Now going forward, it is limited to the first objective.

 Table of Contents
 =================